NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 Source
 ******

-U.S. EIA 2009 Residential Energy Consumption Survey (RECS) microdata.
+- \U.S. EIA 2009 Residential Energy Consumption Survey (RECS) microdata.

 Assumption
 **********

-Uses NUMAPTS field in RECS; RECS does not report NUMAPTS for Multifamily 2-4 units, so assumptions are made based on the number of stories; Data was sampled from the following bins of Geometry Stories: 1, 2, 3, 4-7, 8+
+- \Uses NUMAPTS field in RECS

+- \RECS does not report NUMAPTS for Multifamily 2-4 units, so assumptions are made based on the number of stories

+- \Data was sampled from the following bins of Geometry Stories: 1, 2, 3, 4-7, 8+

 Arguments
 *********